How to smoke wax becomes a secondary detail if we don’t know first what wax actually is!

 There’s a lot more to decarboxylation, but that’s pretty much all we need to know to understand how it’s relevant to wax.

-After the decarboxylation takes place, or even in parallel to decarboxylation, cannabis flowers are squeezed or put into a combined with a solvent.
+After the decarboxylation takes place, or even in parallel to decarboxylation, cannabis flowers are squeezed or put into a combined solvent.
 Over time, solvents extract the essential oils from cannabis.

 Independent to which of the methods you’re using, this gooey looking stuff is then collected and packaged.
 This is the basic process of how concentrates are created, regardless of whether they are oils, shatter, or wax.